orc-dev/paper-folding-tester/README.md

 - `Score_1`: Raw score for **Part 1**.
 Each correct answer adds 1 point.
 - `Score_2`: Raw score for **Part 2**.
 Each correct answer adds 1 point.
 - `Record_Count`: the number of record for mouse event data.
+- `Strategy`: a string of single number-character,
+- `Gender`:
+    - `N`: 'I Choose Not to Identify'
+    - `M`: 'Male'
+    - `F`: 'Female'
+    - the string in the [] is the user's input
+- `Races`: a string of numbers
+    - 0: 'White/Non-Hispanic'
+    - 1: 'Hispanic'
+    - 2: 'Middle Eastern'
+    - 3: 'Asian'
+    - 4: 'African American'
+    - 5: 'African'
+    - 6: 'Other'
+- `Other_Race`: 'none' or user's input
+- `Birth_Year`: the birth year
+- `Major`: 'Undecided' or a string of user input with ';' separator
+- `Games`: a string of numbers with ';' separator,
+    - 0: 'First-Person Shooters (FPS)'
+    - 1: 'Racing/Driving'
+    - 2: 'Real-Time Strategy (RTS)'
+    - 3: 'Simulation/Builder'
+    - 4: 'Board Strategy Games (Chess, Go, etc.)'
+    - 5: 'Platformers'
+    - 6: 'MOBA'
+    - 7: 'Puzzle Games'
+    - 8: 'MMO (Massively Multiplayer Online)'
+    - 9: 'RPG (Role-Playing Games)'
+    - 10: 'Casual/Mobile Games'
+    - 11: 'None of the Above'
+- `Handedness`:
+    - `L`: left handedness
+    - `R`: right handedness
+    - `M`: mixed handedness

 ### Object Labels
 - `QF1`–`QF5`: Question frames (top row), 1-indexed
 - `AO1`–`AO5`: Answer options (bottom row), 1-indexed
 - `CONF`: the `Confirm` button
+- `HELP`: the `?` button for displaying the test instruction review
 - `none`: Any other area not covered by the above